Posted in: Job Vacancies

 Personal Attributes and behaviours

 - Empathy with Mosac’s clients

-- Demonstrates the ability to build rapport with quickly and to understand needs, wants and expectations
+- Demonstrates the ability to build rapport quickly and to understand needs, wants and expectations of clients and volunteers

 - Works effectively and calmly under pressure

 - Ability to work on own initiative and as part of a team